jameswilson/ckeditor_image2/README.md

 1. Enable and configure the Wysiwyg API or the CKEditor module.

-2. Download the CKEditor Standard or Full package from ckeditor.com and and placed in the `sites/all/libraries` folder.
+2. Download the CKEditor Standard or Full package from ckeditor.com and place it in the `sites/all/libraries` folder.

 3. Download and install this module.